HUB CITY BASSMASTERSBY-LAWS &

 A. The launch order for all club tournaments are determined at the monthly meeting prior to the tournament date.
 Starting positions for those member(s) in attendance at the monthly meeting shall be drawn first.
 Those who have pre-paid but who are not at the meeting will be added to the end of the launch order.
 All other members wishing to participate in the tournament will be given their launch order position as they register and pay their entry fee at the launch ramp the morning of the tournament.
-Entry and registration will close one half hour prior to safe daylight to allow the tournament director to prepare his/her boat and tackle for the tournament day.
+ENTRY FEES MUST BE PAID NLT one half hour prior to safe daylight to allow the tournament director to prepare his/her boat and tackle for the tournament day.
 Any non-boaters who have not been paired up by the end of the launch draw, will be paired with a single boater by a draw conducted by the tournament director.
 All boaters without a partner will have their starting position number placed in a hat and drawn until all non-boating members are paired.
 Non-boating members are encouraged to try and find a partner prior to tournament date if they intend to fish.

 B. Non-boaters must fish as a non-boater at least 80 percent of the tournaments they participate.
 Non-boaters are responsible for having their own tackle and PFD unless prior details have been worked out with their boating partner.
 Non-boating participants or guests are responsible for paying the boater a share of expenses for gas (boat and tow vehicle), oil, launch fee, etc. For most one-day tournaments, $40 should suffice.
 However, the final amount will be left up to the boater and non-boater to work out.
 Boaters should not have to ask for compensation nor, asked to be paid at a later date.
 Boaters have the right to decline payment of they so choose.
 Non-boaters should make every effort to assist the boater in normal fishing day tasks such as launching, wiping down the boat, helping with tie-downs, removing any trash or old line, used baits, covering for towing, light checks, or any other tasks as needed.